gmaline/BIODB_Project/README.md

 3. Generate KEGG_Pathway Data files
 4. Consolidate KEGG, GO, and Expression data files into additoinal "_all" files
 5. run **sqldb.py** - pulls data from the files, generates insert statements, creates executable .sql files.

+## Analysis
+1. Create the database with all previous steps
+2. run **pathway_analysis.py** - queries the Functions_In table and creates some bar charts with matplotlib
+3. run **go_analysis.py** - queries the Described_By table and finds overlaps, manual annotation step in between, creates pie chart with matplotlib